ZeraGmbH/SourceMock/BarcodeApi/readme.md

 # Barcode Reader API

-Barcode readers will be connected to the sysstem as a keyboard or generally as a human interface device (HID).
+Barcode readers will be connected to the system as a keyboard or generally as a human interface device (HID).
 To use a barcode reader a path to the related device must be configured.
 It is recommended to use the symbolic link file which is more or less stable unique name to the device.

 ```json
   "BarcodeReader": {